From general education to science

 ... into the twentieth century

 Classical philology maintained its significance over the centuries.
-In nineteenth-century Basel, the teaching of ancient languages was a widespread concern not only among university members but also within the more established circles of the city’s citizens; urbane humanism often became a focal point of Basel’s cultural and social life.
+In nineteenth-century Basel, the teaching of ancient languages was a widespread concern not only among university members but also within the more established circles of the city’s burghers; urbane humanism often became a focal point of Basel’s cultural and social life.
 Jakob Achilles Mähly, appointed in 1875 as a professor of Latin language and literature, regularly gathered a circle of friends, including historian Jacob Burckhardt and painter Arnold Böcklin.
 Mähly’s broad interests led him to engage in activities beyond classical philology, including writing a comedy in verse about the proposed establishment of a federal central university.
 He had a knack for bridging the ancient world with his own era and conveying his discipline to a broader public.

 The desire to leverage the educational values of antiquity for the benefit of the city and society was shared by politicians, as well.
 In 1902, the Basel government approached classical philologist Erich Bethe, asking him to hold regular lectures on classical antiquity for a wider audience.
 Bethe agreed in his “Report on Public Academic Lectures on Classical Antiquity,” though the plan ultimately fell through when he accepted a position in Giessen shortly thereafter.